t-cheepeng/homelab/README.md

 5. Adding a PCI passthrough requires going to the `Hardware` section of the VM.
 Click on `Add` and `PCI device`.
 Select the PCI device to passthrough and check the `Full Functionality` if required.
 Ensure IOMMU is enabled as KB.3.

 6. For laptop environments with a lid, in order to keep the lid from making the laptop go to sleep, run `cat /proc/acpi/wakeup` to find the path of the lid switch.
 In the output, there will be a line starting with `LID0`.
 Take note of the path that says `platform:PNP0C0D:00`.
 Run the command `echo 'PNP0C0D:00' | sudo tee /sys/bus/acpi/drivers/button/unbind`, replacing the echo with the appropriate path to unbind the lid switch.

+## TODO

+1. Add more firewall rules to allow only manjaroPC and Phone to enter internal subnet

+2. Retry packer build for pfsense

+3. Use packer to create piVPN container with LXC builder

+4. Where to best place the static routes?
+In the home router or on VPN container?

+5. Draw out network diagram for applications